-How can the pharma industry benefit from learnings about hygienic design in the food industry?
+How can pharma industry benefit from learnings about hygienic design in food industry?

 The food industry has introduced a ground set of guidelines for hygienic design, thereby improving product quality, process efficiency and reducing environmental impact.
 And despite differences in processing food and pharma materials, the pharma production processes can find benefits by adopting similar guidelines.